-Common among elite performers is their ability to remain proactive and out front.
-Rather than being on the defense, they push forward, never letting others bring them down.
-The characteristics that set high-performers apart fascinate Drew Newkirk, a New York City psychotherapist who uses the Enneagram Theory of personality assessment to help people unlock the secret to achieving their goals.
-Before becoming a therapist, Drew had his share of struggles to overcome.
-In this episode, he joins Fran Racioppi to share his transition from client to the therapist and how he helps clients find joy, happiness, freedom, and fulfillment through a quest to understand life’s purpose.
+In this episode, Drew joins host Fran Racioppi to share his transition from client to the therapist and how he helps others find joy, happiness, freedom, and fulfillment through a quest to understand life’s purpose.
 An avid music lover, Drew uses music as a language to connect with his clients, as well as to inspire himself and others.
 He shares his new docuseries called “The Songs That Saved Your Life” where he explores music as inspiration to those who find solace in specific songs.
+He also debuts his new YouTube channel where he blends lessons from music and literature.

 Listen to the podcast here: